 Increase your happiness on the job!
-This blog post is dedicated to early childhood educators and music teachers everywhere who give out loads of energy on a daily basis.
-I hope that by reading this article you will find something in it that will give back energy to you.
+Scientists studying brain chemistry have come up with easy ways for you to try while you work.
+This article is dedicated to early childhood educators and music teachers everywhere who give out loads of energy on a daily basis.
+I hope that by reading this article you will find something in it that will give energy back to you.
 There is a danger that in giving out every day you will forget to look into your own well-being.
 The emotions you feel and the thoughts running through your brain profoundly affect the chemicals you produce.
 If you feel happy and think happy thoughts you will eventually set up your very own feedback loop so you can automatically increase your happiness.
 Just keep these five recommended strategies in mind as you go about your daily work with the children in your care.

 1. Feeling grateful will increase your happiness

 Gratitude boosts your own levels of the ‘feel-good brain chemicals’ serotonin and dopamine.
 Medications prescribed for depression target these very same brain chemicals.

 You can ‘force’ yourself into a short-term state of gratitude by thinking about a loved one — this can be of the human or pet variety.
 Or you can achieve the same positive state of gratitude by concentrating on a circumstance in your life that you appreciate.
 I know a woman who practices this every day by saying out loud:

 This is a good day, I’m breathing unassisted.